History & Staff

 Community involvement is something that Brody takes great pride in.
 He is an active member of many organizations including The Knights of Columbus 3rd degree, The Eccentric Club, The Concordia Singing Society, Kingsboro Golf Course and The Church of the Holy Spirit.

-In his free time, Brody enjoys attending sporting events, playing soccer, volleyball, basketball, and ice hockey; attending concerts at SPAC, traveling and being with friends and family.
+In their free time, Brody and his wife Tristen enjoy attending sporting events, playing many recreational sports, boating on the Great Sacandaga Lake, attending concerts at SPAC, traveling and being with friends and family and their Miniature Goldendoodle named Kevin.

 “I am so proud to be able to carry on the Stewart name in the Funeral industry.
 There is nothing more fulfilling than to be able to assist a family in their toughest times.
 Putting a smile on a grieving person’s face is the best feeling in the world.”